Soycid/Gravity-Simulation/README.md

   >Symplectic Euler

->Trails to see the trajectory of Earth
+Trails to see the trajectory of Earth

->Preset with Earth's initial conditions
+Reset with Earth's initial conditions